ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-document-changes.java.markdown

-# Changes API : How to subscribe to document changes?
+# Changes API: How to subscribe to document changes?

 Following methods allow you to subscribe to document changes: